Zorro: Skills and resources

-Zorro is very intelligent and can not only use a complex strategy, prepared before entering the battlefield, but also improvise plans in the moment of danger and combat.
-He never uses brute force and, indeed, more often than not he uses humor and psychological teasing to irritate his opponents, causing them to lose their emotional detachment and become too eager for revenge to be able to coordinate in action and in combat.
-He fools them by provoking them into his traps.

-In addition to having exceptional tactical skills, he specializes in infiltrating heavily guarded enemy structures or territories, espionage and improvised explosive devices.
-His calculating and precise ability as a tactician allowed him to also use weapons as an extension of his skillful hand.
+Zorro specializes in infiltrating heavily guarded enemy structures or territories, espionage, and improvised explosive devices.
 He is also a weapons expert and a master of escape and camouflage.
-He is also good at deciphering numerous languages, both spoken and written.
-Zorro also masters body language, gestures and symbols, facilitating communication with locals regardless of ethnicity or language.

-Zorro is an agile athlete and acrobat, using his bullwhip as a gymnastic accoutrement to swing through gaps between city roofs, and is very capable of landing from great heights and taking a fall.
-Although he is a master swordsman and marksman, he has more than once demonstrated his prowess in unarmed combat against multiple opponents.
-Keen intelligence and an acute power of observation are two main skills allowing Zorro to surprise, in order to defeat, establishment enemies.
+He is also good at deciphering numerous spoken and written languages, facilitating communication with locals regardless of ethnicity or language.
+Zorro is incredibly acrobatic, using his bullwhip as a gymnastic accouterment to swing through gaps between city roofs, and can land from great heights and take a fall.
+Although he is a master swordsman and marksman, he has repeatedly demonstrated his prowess in unarmed combat against multiple opponents.

-His calculating and precise dexterity as a tactician has enabled Zorro to use two key weapons, his sword and bullwhip, as an extension of his deft hand.
-He never uses brute strength.
-Instead and more likely, he uses his fox-like and sly mind, and well-practiced technique to outmatch an opponent.
-He uses seduction as Zorro and coyness as Don Diego de la Vega, tricking his opponents to obstruct easy access to his true identity by using deception as masterful skill.

 In some versions, Zorro keeps a medium-sized dagger tucked in his left boot for emergencies.
-He has used his cape as a blind, a trip-mat and a disarming tool.
+He has used his cape in creative ways as a blind, a trip-mat, and a disarming tool.
 Zorro's boots are also sometimes weighted, as is his hat, which he has thrown, Frisbee-style, as an efficiently substantial warning to enemies.
-But more often than not, he uses psychological mockery to make his opponents too angry to be coordinated in combat.
+He is also a skilled tactician, using mockery to goad his opponents into traps or to irritate them into fighting poorly.